variousauthors/arrogantgamer/source/_posts/2013-06-10-elements-of-non-sighted-play.markdown

 Audio cues used in the game are gritty and emotional: water dripping in an empty room, a scratching noise, and a heartbeat are all very visceral.
 When I heard the gunshot noise for the first time I literally leapt from my chair.
 After that I kept my tongue tucked behind my teeth in anticipation of more punishing audio to come.

+"You cannot see, so you must complete the game using only your sense of hearing and sense of touch."
+"I love the concept that I proved." -- conversion guy http://www.ludumdare.com/compo/2013/04/30/conversion-post-mortem/

 {% img left-side /images/traal.jpg "Traal" %}